cmayer/MitoGeneExtractor/README.md

 # MitoGeneExtractor

-MitoGeneExtractor can be used to conveniently extract mitochondrial genes from sequencing libraries, as well as from genome and transcriptome assemblies.
+MitoGeneExtractor can be used to conveniently extract mitochondrial protein-coding genes from next-generation sequencing libraries.
-Mitochondrial reads are often found as byproduct in sequencing libraries or assemblies, in particular when originating from hybrid enrichment libraries, but often also from transcriptomes and low coverage genomic sequences.
+Mitochondrial reads are often found as byproduct in sequencing libraries obtained from whole-genome sequencing, RNA-sequencing or various kinds of reduced representation liibraries (e.g., hybrid enrichment libraries).

+or assemblies,
 Since in the presence of conflicting sequences the assembly of mitochondrial genes often fails (e.g. if Numts are present), we recommend to mine mitochondrial genes from reads rather than assemblies.
 We have seen examples where the extraction from assemblies worked equally well as the extraction from unassembled reads and we have seen cases where the extraction from unassembled reads was successful, but failed for the assembly.

 List of use cases:
-- Mine mitochondrial or ... coding genes from sequencing libraries (Illumina and PacBio have been successfully tested).
+- Mine mitochondrial protein-coding genes across a broad taxonomic range from sequencing libraries (Genomic and transcriptomic Illumina and PacBio read data sets have been successfully tested).
-- Mint mitochondrial or ... coding genes from assemblies.
-(Works equally or less good as from sequencing libraries.)
+- Mine plastome protein-coding genes from sequencing libraries (matK or rbcL successfully tested).
+- Mine prokaryotic genes from assemblies.
+(Not tested, but in principle, all genes which can be directly translated into amino acid sequences can be reconstructed with MitoGeneExtractor)
-- Excise mitochondrial or ... coding genes from whole mitochondrial or ... genomes, which is is often simpler than referring to the genome annotation.
+- Mine/excise protein-coding genes from whole assemblies (genomes, transcriptomes), which is is often simpler than referring to the annotation (if available).
+Note, that in this case the accuracy of the extracted sequence depends on the assembly.

 ## Authors of the publication:
 - Marie Brasseur, ZFMK, Bonn, Germany